Students are whole individuals with unique strengths, desires, and needs.

 KIS values the linguistic, cultural and social assets each student brings to the classroom.
-The English for Speakers of Other Languages (ESOL) program provides inclusive and equitable English support for multilingual students.
+English as an Additional Language (EAL) program provides inclusive and equitable English support for multilingual students.
 A language history survey and WIDA testing inform intervention.

 At KIS we believe that all teachers are language teachers.
-Our ESOL faculty partner with classroom teachers to meet the needs of our English language learners.
+Our EAL faculty partner with classroom teachers to meet the needs of our English language learners.

-Our ESOL department includes William Arnold, Jessica Bowden, Anita Pusztay, and Molly Wellner.
+Our EAL department includes William Arnold, Jessica Bowden, Anita Pusztay, and Molly Wellner.